Get all of the information you need to start and run a small business.

 Are you looking to form a business in Georgia?
 If so, you'll need to make sure you've taken care of all the basic tasks of starting your business.
 Your business starts with an idea and can evolve into a profitable company.
 But you'll need to first comply with Georgia's business laws and requirements.

-Here’s an overview of the key steps you’ll need to take to start your own business in Georgia.
+Here are the key steps to starting your own business in Georgia.

 The most common legal structures for a small business are:

 Each business structure has its advantages and disadvantages.
 The one you choose will depend on your business's needs and priorities.
 For example, if you want to make sure you're personally protected from your business's debts, forming an LLC or corporation—two limited liability business structures—might make the most sense.
 If you want to cut down on costs and formalities, then unincorporated entities like a sole proprietorship or general partnership might be the best fit.